dalequark/daleonai/_posts/2020-08-05-make-language-work-for-you-with-semantic-ml.md

 ---
 layout: post
-title: Build Natural-Language-Powered Apps Fast  with Semantic Reactor and TensorFlow.js
+title: Build Apps Powered by Language with Semantic ML
 description: Build a natural-language-powered app fast using Semantic Reactor (natural language in a Google Sheet) and TensorFlow.js
 date: 2020-08-05 19:00:00 +0000